Dessertion/algonquin-data-mining/README.md

 To update the available json information:

-1. Extract all the `.dat` files from the given AP data zip file into a folder in these scripts' directory (i.e. extracting them all into a folder called `AP20_Data` which is in the same directory as the provided 3 scripts)
+1. Extract all the `.dat` files from the given AP data zip file into a folder in these scripts' directory (e.x. extracting them all into a folder called `AP_Data` which is in the same directory as the provided 3 scripts)
     > Note: it will be far easier to extract the data if one uses a tool such as 7zip, which can extract just files using regex (regular expressions).
 This means that you can simply extract all the `*.dat` files from the zipped data file provided.

 2. Run the script `fix_format.py`, and follow the instructions